-The Covenant of the Welcome to Oz Online Support Community for Family Members with a BPD/NPD Loved One
+The Covenant and Guidelines of the Welcome to Oz Online Support Community

 - Rachel Naomi Remen

-A Covenant is a promise that we, the members of the Welcome To Oz (WTO) online support community, make to each other to keep our community and its “neighborhoods” (different groups) a safe place where all feel welcome.
-For more specific information, please see our guidelines.
+A covenant is a promise that we, the members of the Welcome To Oz (WTO) online support community, make to each other to keep our community and its "neighborhoods" (different groups) a safe place where all feel welcome.

 We are a diverse community of people who share a common bond—we are struggling with the confusion, stress, and pain of having a family member with narcissistic or borderline personality disorder.